THE WHOLE STORY

 In another example, my family was active.
 After dinner, we would go outside and play ball as the sun went down.
 We did this frequently, which helped feed my sense of closeness with my dad and siblings.

 When my parents divorced, the cheerful, optimistic, positive part of me became quieted, reserved, and reticent.
 I lost my sense of safety in the world, my trust for relationships, and my feelings of balance in life.

 My dad would urge me to keep going to church, since we were raised Catholic—but I refused to attend over the course of two church invitations.
 The notion of God had become detestable.
 How could a God allow this suffering to take place?
 I became sure there was no God because, I assumed if there wasa living God, He was only good, and I was obstinate in believing a good God would never allow anyone such agony.

 SUICIDE AND PURPOSELESSNESS

 If you resonated with this article and would like to read more, please follow this blog, and please share this with anyone.
-You may also find me at my Facebook page at Lance Price Blog 2017, Twitter at LPBlog2017, Instagram at LPBlog2017, Pinterest at Lance Price Blog 2017, or on Tumblr at lancepriceblog2017.
-Please feel free to leave your thoughts or any questions you may have in the comments below.
-I’ll do my best to respond as promptly as possible.
-May God bless you today!
+You may also find me my Facebook page at Lance Price Blog, Twitter at LancePriceBlog, Instagram at lancepriceblog, Pinterest at LancePriceBlog, or on Tumblr at lancepriceblog.
+Feel free to leave any thoughts or feelings regarding this article in the comments below, or write me privately using my Contactpage.
+May God bless you, readers!